Paris metro facts. Metro ticket. Metro pass

 Facts: tickets are mostly sold through machines

-Paris metro history
+Paris metro history facts

 Fulgence Bienvenue, a French engineer, accepted the network project in July 1897, and work began in October 1898.
 The first line (Porte de Vincennes - Porte Maillot) was opened to the public on 19 July 1900 in order to serve the events of the 1900 summer Olympic Games at the Bois de Vincennes.
 The putting in place of the metro was agreed upon by the state and the city of Paris to remedy the problem of increasingly insufficient surface transport.
 They were thinking ahead, in particular, to the upcoming World Fair of 1900.
 The original project comprised a circular line running Etoile-Nation-Étoile and two transversal lines, one running north-south (Porte de Clignancourt-Porte d'Orléans) and the other east-west (Avenue Gambetta - Porte Maillot).
 Two management companies then came into being: CMP (Compagnie du métro parisien) and the Nord-Sud company, each using different decorations for their stations.
 By 1913, the metro network had already grown to comprise ten lines: 8 were the property of CMP.
 The remaining two belonged to Nord-Sud (the current lines 12 and 13).
 From 55 million in 1901, the number of passengers had increased to 467 million by 1913.
 The network continued to grow during the First World War.
 Between the two wars, lines 9, 10 and 11 were opened and the two management companies merged into one.
 It was all the way to 15th October 1998 before another new line was opened: the 14, initially running from Madeleine and to the National Library, then extended to cover gare Saint-Lazare.
 The 14 is an automated line, considerably reducing waiting time.
-The extension to Mairie de Saint-Ouen of metro line 14, the backbone of the ambitious Grand Paris metro project, was inaugurated on Monday 14 December.
+The extension to Mairie de Saint-Ouen of metro line 14, the backbone of the ambitious Grand Paris metro project, was inaugurated in 2022.
 This extension includes a 5.8 km tunnel and four new stations: Pont Cardinet, Porte de Clichy, Saint-Ouen, Mairie de Saint-Ouen.
-It connects Paris to the cities of Clichy-la-Garenne, Saint-Ouen.72,000 workers.
+It connects Paris to the cities of Clichy-la-Garenne, Saint-Ouen.

 Paris history

-About usPrint Page Paris Facts Paris Map Metro Map Paris News Paris Nord Villepinte Site Map
+About usPrint Page Paris Facts Paris Map Metro Map Paris weather Paris Nord Villepinte Site Map

 Christmas in Paris New year in Paris Wedding anniversary in Paris Paris marathon Roland Garros Paris souvenirs